FirebaseExtended/codelab-firestore-vectorsearch-ios/README.md

-# AI Extensions Codelab
+# Firestore Vector Search Codelab

-This is the codelab code for Gemini API extensions
+This is the codelab code for Firestore Vector Search on iOS

 ## Source Code Headers